Back to blog

 Q1: Can I migrate from Squarespace to Shopify automatically?

-Some product data can be exported and imported, but most Squarespace sites require manual rebuilding for pages, design structure, and navigation.
+Some product data can be exported and imported using Shopify's Store Importer app or Matrixify for larger catalogs.
+But most Squarespace sites require manual rebuilding for pages, design structure and navigation.
+The product import is the easy part—the brand experience rebuild takes the most time.

 Q2: Will my Squarespace design look the same on Shopify?

 It can be close, but Shopify uses a different template system.
-Most successful migrations rebuild the design in a Shopify-native way while keeping the brand look and feel consistent.
+Most successful migrations rebuild the design in a Shopify-native way while keeping the brand's look and feel consistent.

 Q3: Can I migrate my Squarespace domain to Shopify?